-Where Kajabi shines
+Where Kajabi Shines

 Kajabi’s features include:

-- The ability to choose different ways to deliver an online course, from making everything available at one time to dripping course content by date or requiring a student to finish the prior lesson first.
+- The ability to choose different ways to deliver an online course, from making everything available at one time to dripping in course content by date or requiring a student to finish the prior lesson first.

 - The ability to engage students with quizzes and polls.